Aja Monet: Commentary on Palestine

 In 2017, Monet read "Apologies to All the People in Lebanon" by June Jordan, dedicated to the 600,000 Palestinian men, children, and women who lived in Lebanon from 1948 to 1983, on the Laura Flanders Show.
 About the piece, Monet stated, "Jordan begs us to trust one another and to tell the truth, to read the world more closely, to learn the wisdom of those who came before, who resisted before, and loved before."

 On September 18, 2017, Monet spoke at Verso Books on Adalah-NY's and Jewish Voice for Peace's Free (Speech) Palestine panel.
 Monet spoke about common tone-policing and judgement towards the Palestinian people for their tactics of resisting oppression.
 She said, "We met with some Palestinian activists in Ramallah but one of the things the sister said was, '…if at some point, you, the person watching and witnessing, does not help the person who has the foot on their on their neck, get the foot off their neck, you have no right to talk about how they ought to resist the foot on their neck.'"

 In 2020, Monet hosted a poetry reading through Haymarket Books, dedicated to her Palestinian comrades on Nakba Day, the day that marked the displacement of Palestinians and the declaration of the state of Israel.
 The reading featured Shadia Mansour, Remi Kanazi, Tahani Salah, Amir Sulaiman, Tef Poe, Frank Waln, Dareen Tatour, Hala Alyan, Tariq Luthun, Ahmad Abuznaid, and Mohammed El Kurd.

 In 2021, she spoke on theGrio about Black-Palestinian solidarity with organizer and academic, Marc Lamont Hill and human rights attorney, Noura Erakat.
 In 2023 she signed the open letter Artists Against Apartheid.

 She wrote the foreword for Mohammed El-Kurd's debut collection of poetry, Rifqa, written in the tradition of Ghassan Kanfani's Palestinian Resistance Literature.

 In October 2023, Monet signed an open letter to US president Joe Biden of artists calling for a ceasefire of the Israeli bombardment of Gaza.
+In 2025, she joined the No Music for Genocide movement, geo-blocking her music from streaming in Israel, in response to "Israel's genocide in Gaza; occupation and ethnic cleansing of the West Bank".